astiob/digimon-survive-gamepad-support/Plugin only/README.txt

         (so that if an external controller attached, it takes over);
      4. single Joy-Con (because it has too few controls).

-Joy-Con support requires Steam client's 19 Aug 2022 update.
 Some local controllers may not be fully supported by Steam on Windows 7.

+Joy-Con support requires Steam client's 19 Aug 2022 update and shows swapped A/B and X/Y until some Steam build from late 2022 or early 2023.
+(Consider using mod version 1.2 if you have a 2022 build.)

 Installing